Eilon/MauiHybridWebView/README.md

 ```

 In your web app, you can make requests to the proxy URL by either using relative paths like `/proxy?myParameter=myValue` or an absolute path by appending the relative path tot he pages origin location `window.location.origin + '/proxy?myParameter=myValue'`.
-Be sure to encode the query string parameters to ensure they are properly handled.
-Here are some ways to implement proxy url's in your web app:
+Be sure to encode the query string parameters so that they are properly handled.
+Here are some ways to implement proxy URLs in your web app:

-1. Use proxy URL's with HTML tags.
+1. Use proxy URLs with HTML tags.
    ```html
    <img src="/proxy?myParameter=myValue" />
    ```
-2. Use proxy URL's in JavaScript.
+2. Use proxy URLs in JavaScript.
    ```js
    var request = window.location.origin + '/proxy?myParameter=' + encodeURIComponent('myValue');